AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 **Example**

-You have following order of updating
+You have the following order of updating:
 1. First player has 100 points
 2. Second player - 50 points
 3. First player - 70 points
 The third updating must be after the first, but there are no guarantees that the second will be between the 1st and 3rd.

-Reading updates from the stream occurs with the speed up to twice the speed of the provisioned write capacity within your table.
+Reading updates from the stream occurs with the speed twice as fast as the speed of the provisioned write capacity within your table.

 Also there is good opportunity to manage data in console in such a way: the name of the key, the item before (old one) and after (new one) and the type of updating (INSERT, REMOVE or MODIFY).